ashwintr303/hpsc-utils/doc/README.md

     $ make sdk

+If you want to use networking via TUN/TAP devices, you need access to `sudo` for root privileges to run the following installation target (run this target as normal user, `sudo` will be invoked on demand):

+    $ make sdk/qemu/install

 ### Troubleshoot HPSC SDK build

 Components of the HPSC SDK can be cleaned and re-built individually on demand,